 I am the Coordinator of the EMU Opportunity Program, which is EMU’s first year program that provides an intensive summer enrichment experience and ongoing student support for first-year students.
 From my experience of performing poor in early college, I enjoy helping students from urban areas make it through college.

-Develop programs that provide equitable support to increase degree completion for underserved student populations at EMU.
+Develop programs providing equitable support to increase degree completion for underserved student populations at EMU.

 Christine ‘Kate’ Mehuron

 I am the Chair of the EMU Women’s Commission, and Professor of Philosophy.
-I returned to faculty from the Associate Dean position in Fall 2017.
-As Associate Dean, I developed the College of Arts and Sciences faculty advisory committee on Diversity and Inclusion.
-This committee advises the CAS Dean on diversity and inclusion issues, as these pertain to the College.
+I returned to faculty from a associate dean position in 2017.
+As associate dean, I developed the College of Arts and Sciences faculty advisory committee on diversity and inclusion.
+This committee advises the CAS Dean.

 I plan, as a member of CDI, to assist the President to establish consistent, action-oriented, and ethical responses to campus diversity and inclusion issues.

-My name is Desmine Robinson.
-My major is psychology, with a minor in creative writing.
-I am an English Tutor at Upward Bound and a Peer Educator on Gender-Based Violence for the Women’s Resource Center.
-I am the Secretary for Active Minds.
-I am a member of Washtenaw County’s My Brother’s Keeper Youth Council and I want to earn my PH.D in counseling psychology and work with those who live with anxiety and depression.
+I'm a psychology major with a minor in creative writing.
+I'm an English tutor at Upward Bound, a peer educator on gender-based violence for the Women’s Resource Center and the secretary for Active Minds.
+I'm a member of Washtenaw County’s My Brother’s Keeper Youth Council and I want to earn my Ph.D. in counseling psychology and work with those who live with anxiety and depression.

-My goal for the Diversity and Inclusion Commission is to mend the trust between the administrators/faculty/staff and students, to make our campus more inclusive and loving and to inspire my peers to get more involved in the political process whether it be on campus, in their community or on the national level.
+My goal is to mend the trust between the administrators/faculty/staff and students, make our campus more inclusive and loving and inspire my peers to get more involved in the political process whether it be on campus, in their community or on the national level.

-I am Associate Provost/Associate Vice President for Academic Programming.
+I'm Associate Provost/Associate Vice President for Academic Programming.
 I work with all dimensions of students’ academic experiences at EMU.
-I am additionally responsible for the implementation and continued development of the University’s Degree Completion and Retention Plan.
+I'm additionally responsible for the implementation and continued development of the University’s Degree Completion and Retention Plan.
 Previously, I was Director of the EMU Equality Research Center.

 - Adam Baraka